-This policy applies to the Hampton School Trust (the Trust), which comprises Hampton School and Hampton Pre-Prep & Prep School (together the School), for children from the Early Years Foundation Stage (EYFS) to the Upper Sixth.
-The welfare of all pupils is our paramount responsibility.
+This policy applies to all schools within the Hampton School Trust (the Trust or the School), for children from the Early Years Foundation Stage (EYFS) to the Upper Sixth.
+The welfare of all pupils is the School's paramount responsibility.
 Every adult who works at the School is aware that they have a responsibility for keeping all pupils safe at all times and this includes online safety.